 The Use of CT Scans During Surgery

-The use of computed tomography (CT) scans during orthopedic surgery to completely characterize the break has been seminal in the overall treatment protocol.
-A CT scan combines a series of X-ray images taken from different angles, and using computer processing, creates cross-section images of the bones, blood vessels, and soft tissues.
-The surgeon can easily comprehend the complete three-dimensional configuration of the fracture.
+The use of computed tomography (CT) scans during orthopedic surgery to characterize a bone break has been seminal in the treatment protocols.
+The surgeon can easily comprehend a complete three-dimensional configuration of a fracture.

 Many repairs are done with minimally invasive surgery, using a combination of the CT, intraoperative fluoroscopy (real-time X-ray), and arthroscopy.
 The procedure is performed through tiny incisions instead of surgically opening up the leg.